 The Chief Information Security Officer (CISO) defines the Bank’s security policy by designing the security framework and developing processes across the CEB to reduce information and information technology (IT) risks.

 In terms of external reporting, the External Audit is responsible for auditing the Bank’s financial statements according to IFAC professional auditing standards and for reviewing its internal control and risk management processes.
 The external audit drafts various reports, including the Opinion Report.
 It is appointed by the Governing Board for a four-year term and renewable once for a three-year term, following a tender procedure, based on the Auditing Board’s opinion and recommendations by the Administrative Council.

-Owing to its excellent rating (AAA with Standard & Poor´s outlook stable, AA+ with Fitch Ratings, outlook stable and Aa1 with Moody´s, the Bank raises its funds on competitive terms, thus enabling its borrowers to significantly reduce the cost of the loans they take out to finance social projects.
+Owing to its excellent rating (AA+ with Fitch Ratings, outlook positive, AAA with Standard & Poor's outlook stable and Aa1 with Moody', the Bank raises its funds on competitive terms, thus enabling its borrowers to significantly reduce the cost of the loans they take out to finance social projects.